google-deepmind/lab/game_scripts/levels/contributed/dmlab30/README.md

 For details, see:
 [Leibo, Joel Z. et al. "Psychlab: A Psychology Laboratory for Deep Reinforcement Learning Agents (2018)"](https://arxiv.org/abs/1801.08116).

+### Arbitrary Visuomotor Mapping

+In this task, the agent is shown consecutive images with which they must remember associations with specific movement patterns (locations to point at).
+The agent is rewarded if it can remember the action associated with a given object.
+The images are drawn from a set of ~ 2500, and the specific associations are randomly generated and different in each episode.

+Test Regime: Training and testing levels drawn from the same distribution.

+Observation Spec: RGBD

+Level Name: `psychlab_arbitrary_visuomotor_mapping`

+### Continuous Recognition

+This task tests familiarity memory.
+Consecutive images are shown, and the agent must indicate whether or not they have seen the image before during that episode.
+Looking at the left square indicates no, and right indicates yes.
+The images (drawn from a set of ~2500) are shown in a different random order in every episode.

+Test Regime: Training and testing levels drawn from the same distribution.

+Observation Spec: RGBD

+Level Name: `psychlab_continuous_recognition`

 ### Sequential Comparison